OlafHaag/VectorFields/README.md

 ```

 ## History
-This little project startet at a little game jam with the topic "electricity".
+This little project started at a little game jam with the topic "electricity".
 I wanted to do something with particles and controlling their flow with formulas, but the available methods for creating vector fields at the time where either too complicated for this small task, or too time consuming or bound to purchasing a software license.
 Of course, this cannot compete with GUI software like VectorayGen, but it's free and open source.

 ## Development
 Since it did what I needed it got stuck in early development stage.
 For example, there are no three-dimensional vector fields yet and there are no unit-tests.